wordofwarning/wordofwarning.org/current/2012-emergency/Zarts/index.md

 A fevered dream, a paranoid trip or an inter-generational seance?
 Whatever way you see it, they are a company possessed.

 Sedated By A Brick are a Bristol-based performance company, producing high quality ‘quirk’ since 2009.
-*We want to see what kind of experiences we can create when we put our minds and bodies together.
-We combine strong imagery and a mordant strain of humour to explore interrelations between often impossible characters and situations.*
+They want to see what kind of experiences they can create when they put their minds and bodies together.
+They combine strong imagery and a mordant strain of humour to explore interrelations between often impossible characters and situations.
 [sedatedbyabrick.org](http://sedatedbyabrick.org)

 ![Sedated by A Brick](sbab.jpg)